mpyne-navy/dsb-report/dsb-report.md

 solving the SDI-unique problem, not the general software technology problems.

-\[rec:12\]
+<a id="recommendation-12"></a>

-### *Recommendation 12: Use evolutionary acquisition, including simulation and prototyping, as discussed elsewhere in this report, to reduce risk.* {#recommendation-12-use-evolutionary-acquisition-including-simulation-and-prototyping-as-discussed-elsewhere-in-this-report-to-reduce-risk. .unnumbered}
+### *Recommendation 12: Use evolutionary acquisition, including simulation and prototyping, as discussed elsewhere in this report, to reduce risk.*

-DoD and the Civilian Software Market {#sec:civ-market}
+DoD and the Civilian Software Market
 ====================================

-Findings {#findings-3 .unnumbered}
+Findings
 --------

-### The civilian market for software is today substantially larger than the size of the DoD market, although the DoD continues to be the largest single customer for computer software \[Jorstad, 1984; Boehm, 1986\]. {#the-civilian-market-for-software-is-today-substantially-larger-than-the-size-of-the-dod-market-although-the-dod-continues-to-be-the-largest-single-customer-for-computer-software-jorstad-1984-boehm-1986. .unnumbered}
+### The civilian market for software is today substantially larger than the size of the DoD market, although the DoD continues to be the largest single customer for computer software \[Jorstad, 1984; Boehm, 1986\].

-### This new phenomenon requires a radical update in DoD thinking, policies, and procedures. {#this-new-phenomenon-requires-a-radical-update-in-dod-thinking-policies-and-procedures. .unnumbered}
+### This new phenomenon requires a radical update in DoD thinking, policies, and procedures.

 We find that in policy drafting and debate, the mass civilian market is generally ignored.